microsoft/CromwellOnAzure/HostConfigs/README.md

 This is an array of URLs to download.
 The following items describe the download:
 * httpUrl - Required.
 The URL of the file to download.
 * filePath - Required.
 The location on the Compute Node to which to download the file(s), relative to the task's working directory.
 Must include the filename, and must be a relative path.
 * fileMode - Optional.
 The file permission mode attribute in octal format.
-Defaults to 0770 (aka ug+rw).
+Defaults to 0770 (aka ug+rwx).

 #### DockerRun
 Container invocation related info is provided here.